 ‘Just the two of us’

 When we finally arrive at the prison gates, she says to me: ‘You wait here, I am going to check if it is possible this time to get a guard to accompany us when we walk through the prison to the Dutch prisoners’ quarters.
 Otherwise we have to go, just the two of us’.
 And on that note she leaves me.
 It’s not looking good.
 But hey, if that’s what has to be done, then I will have to get through it.

 We sit down and prepare to divide the money we brought with us, 30 euros per Dutch national, so they can survive in prison.
 We are almost settled when all of a sudden I find myself surrounded by a lot of (!) fierce looking men.
 The voice in my head tells me immediately that these men are drug traffickers.
 Murderers.
 Rapists.
 Dutch criminals with imprisonments from 8 to 20 years.
 And in no time the tension rises again inside me.
 I am completely enclosed by them.
 What if they kill me now?
 120 times 30 euros, that is a lot of money, so that will be interesting for them, won’t it?

 And then I notice this huge man standing across the room, who is looking straight at me.
 He is really big, with tattoos and scars and everything, and he doesn’t look too happy.
 I feel really small behind my little table.
-He looks impressive, and frowns a lot as he comes towards me.
+This man looks impressive, and is frowning a lot as he comes towards me.
 My mind is racing.
-Can I leave?
+How can I leave?
 Where can I go?
-And I look at my colleague, but she is really relaxed… My eyes meet his eyes and he looks intensely at me.
+I feel stressed and look at my colleague, but she is really relaxed.
+Going on with her business… My eyes meet his eyes and he looks intensely at me.